rwxrob/notes/Weekly routine and schedule.md

 | **Fri** | 🛠 Flex / Easy Spin       | ~40 km     | Z1–Z2     | Light fueling                | Optional: rest if tired from the week      |
 | **Sat** | 🐢 Long Slow Ride         | 100–160 km | Z2        | Strategic fueling hourly     | Main fat-burning aerobic base ride         |
 | **Sun** | 😄 Silly Recovery Ride    | ~60–80 km  | Z1–Z2     | Casual bottle, chill vibe    | Explore or loop, no performance goal       |

+## 11 am departure

+Depart at 11am most days so 11-1 weekdays.
+Logistics and weather is just ideal and predictable at that time.
+Afternoons are almost always rainy in NC.
+Before 11 is very cold and damp from dew usually.
+No school traffic as well.

+## 40k standard length

+40 km efforts are also easiest logistically and time-wise during the week.
+They are easily finished in under two hours.
+Since hydration and nutrition are per hour and per bottle that gives me two bottles to manage, 550ml or 750ml.
+The duration is less than anything that would require a complicated pit stop or refueling strategy.